KizMistry/Yoga-Utopia/README.md

 ## Testing

-The Yoga Utopia Home, Yoga, Meditation and Mental Health page all work as intened.
+The Yoga Utopia Home, Yoga, Meditation and Mental Health page all work as intended.
 All pages and sections of Yoga Utopia were tested; Some of the main testing points included:
   - page navigation
   - testing all clickable links
   - hovering cursor over clickable links i.e. Navigation Bar, Footer Icons, What we Offer boxes, Logo etc.
-  - responsiveness of each section, image, video, text, navigation bar and footer by resizing the browsers display area
+  - responsiveness of each section, image, video, text, navigation bar, and footer by resizing the browsers display area
-  - test the playback of the embeded youtube videos
+  - test the playback of the embedded youtube videos
   - test hamburger menu responsiveness when screen size is changed

 The website is fully responsive to all devices and screen sizes.